 The Trees and Developer Guidance SPD establishes the Council's expected standards for development proposals with regards to existing trees.
-This includes retaining and incorporating high quality existing trees within proposed development schemes which will be adhered where possible and appropriate across the SPD area.
+This includes retaining and incorporating high quality existing trees within proposed development schemes.

 CC1 Planning for Climate Change Adaption

 states that all development is required to be designed to be resilient to, and adapt to the future impacts of climate change.
 This will include optimising the use of multi-functional GI for urban cooling.